 - You can prepare the entire lasagna the day before.
 Store it in the refrigerator, covered in plastic wrap or aluminum foil.

-- Don’t use salt water to cook the pasta; the dish will be too salty.
+- Avoid using salt water to cook the pasta; the dish will be overly salty.

 - Light seasoning will benefit the brisket.
-Season with kosher salt and black pepper to taste, but don’t go overboard.
+Season with kosher salt and black pepper to taste, but be cautious not to overdo it.

-- Don’t overcook the pasta, cook to al dente.
+- Don’t overcook the pasta; cook it to al dente.

 - The sheets will continue to cook in the oven, and you don’t want them to be too soggy.
 It helps to have a few spares in case the layering process tears.

 Need some inspiration for sides?
-See soon of our favorite sides below
+See some of our favorite sides below

 Beef Brisket Lasagna